A General Theory of the Stochastic Linear Bandit and Its Applications: Improved Bounds for Two Important Subproblems

 for all $0\leq z\leq \GapLevel$ and $t\in[T]$ with $t\geq t_0$. \end{asmp} Before stating the next condition, we need to define a notion of \emph{near-optimal space} for the family of GLB problems. \begin{defn}[Near-optimal space] Consider a GLB problem as defined in \cref{def:glb}.
 Let $l\leq k$ be the smallest number such that there exists $\Iset\subseteq[k]$ with $|\Iset|=l$ and

-We will define near-optimal space $\NearOptimal$ by $\NearOptimal:=\Orthsum_{j\in\Iset}\GroupSpace_j$, and with an abuse of notation, we also treat $\NearOptimal$ as the projection of $\IR^{kd}$ onto the subspace $\NearOptimal$. \end{defn} \begin{rem} The main purpose of this notion is to handle sub-optimal arms in the special case of $k$-armed contextual bandit.
-One might harmlessly assume that $\NearOptimal=\IR^{kd}$ (or equal to the identity function if viewed as an operator) and follow the rest of the paper. \end{rem} The next assumption demands the selected actions to be diverse in the near-optimal space.
-This condition is a characteristic of a policy in combination with a model.
-Specifically, recall the inverse covariance matrix $\SymCovMatrix_{t}$ of the chosen actions by a policy from \cref{eq:sym-cov-matrix-def}. \begin{asmp}[Linear expansion] We say that linear expansion holds for a policy if
+We define near-optimal space $\NearOptimal$ as $\NearOptimal:=\Orthsum_{j\in\Iset}\GroupSpace_j$ and, with a slight abuse of notation, we also treat $\NearOptimal$ as the projection of $\IR^{kd}$ onto the subspace $\NearOptimal$. \end{defn} \begin{rem} The main purpose of this notion is to handle suboptimal arms in the special case of a $k$-armed contextual bandit.
+One might harmlessly assume that $\NearOptimal=\IR^{kd}$, or equivalently, assuming it is the identity function if viewed as an operator, and follow the rest of this section. \end{rem} The next assumption demands the selected actions to be diverse in the near-optimal space.
+Specifically, recall the inverse covariance matrix $\SymCovMatrix_{t}$ of the actions chosen by a policy from \cref{eq:sym-cov-matrix-def}. \begin{asmp}[Linear expansion] We say that linear expansion holds for a policy if

-for some constants $c_1,c_2>0$ and all $t\in[T]$ with $t\geq t_0$. \end{asmp} We will show in \cref{thm:ROFUL-satisfies-linear-expansions} that ROFUL satisfies the linear expansion assumption, under a variant of the optimism in expectation assumption from \S \ref{sec:optimism} as well as a certain diversity assumption.
-This fact, combined with the following lemma, leads to our main result of this section that is presented as \cref{cor:final-poly-log-result-on-roful}.
+for some constants $c_1,c_2>0$ and all $t\in[T]$ with $t\geq t_0$.
+We denote the indicator variable for the event $\NormOp{\NearOptimal^\top\SymCovMatrix_t\NearOptimal} < c_2/t$ by $\LinExpansion_t$. \end{asmp} We will show in \cref{lem:ROFUL-satisfies-linear-expansions} that ROFUL satisfies the linear expansion assumption, under a variant of the optimism-in-expectation assumption from \cref{sec:optimism} as well as a certain diversity assumption.
+This fact, combined with the following lemma, leads to our main result of this section which is presented as \cref{cor:final-poly-log-result-on-roful}.
+The next lemma operates on the same setting as \cref{thm:general-regret} with additional assumptions on the reasonableness of the worth functions, the margin condition, and the linear expansions. \begin{lem} Consider an uncertainty structure $\{\Uncertainty_t\}_{t\ge1}$ with uncertainty complexity $\Complexity$, gap level $\delta$, associated parameter $\GapProb*[\GapLevel]$, as well as gain-rate parameters $\GainRate*[\delta]$ and $\Deviation*[\GapLevel]$.
+Also, assume that worth functions of \cref{alg:roful} (policy $\PolicyROFUL$) are reasonable (\cref{def:reasonableness}), and that the margin condition (\cref{as:margin-condition}) and the linear expansion condition (\cref{,as:linear-expansion}) hold.
+Then, the cumulative regret of $\PolicyROFUL$ satisfies the following inequality: \end{lem} The proof of \cref{thm:roful-polylog-regret-bound} is given in \cref{subsec:pf-lemma-roful-polylog-regret-bound}.